Better bounds for matchings in the streaming model: Single pass streaming lower bound

 By Yao's minimax principle it is sufficient to upper bound the performance of a deterministic small space algorithm that succeeds with probability at least $1/2$.
 To do that, we bound the size of the matching that a small space algorithm can output at the end of the stream.
-Let $E^*$ denote the set of edges that an algorithm outputs at the end of the stream.
-We first upper bound the approximation ratio that the algorithm obtains in terms of the number of edges in $E(H^{u_{i+1}}_i)\cap E^*$, where $p=(u_0,u_1,\ldots, u_k)$ is the uniformly random path from the root to a leaf in $\T$.
+Let $M_{ALG}$ denote the matching that the algorithm outputs.
+We first upper bound the approximation ratio that the algorithm obtains in terms of the number of edges in $E(H^{\u_{i+1}}_i)\cap M_{ALG}$, for $i=0,1,\ldots, k-1$.